openedx/edx-documentation/en_us/shared/building_and_running_chapters/releasing_course/beta_testing.rst

 * To identify material that is unclear, at least one tester should be less familiar with the content.

-Depending on the objectives you set for your beta test, you may want to consider recruiting testers who use assistive technologies, who have different native languages, or who have varying levels of familiarity with computer software.
+Depending on the objectives you set for your beta test, you might want to consider recruiting testers who use assistive technologies, who have different native languages, or who have varying levels of familiarity with computer software.

 =========================================
 Using Course Staff as Beta Testers